 In the afternoon, Jorge showed us how to make fibers from palm trees to make bracelets, belts, bags, etc. Second demonstration was to make wooden utensils from palm trees with just the help of a machete.
 At the end of these lessons, Daria and I each had a bracelet and a wooden fork+spoon set (to be used for spaghetti as instructed by our helper).

 At night, we met with our shamans in the big house at 8 pm for the 2nd ceremony.
 After we drank ayahuasca and put out the candle, the waiting began.
 The tissues soaked in the medicine that they placed in my ears to cure my ear ringing problem, somewhat made me hear the jungle much more clearly.
-The birds, monkeys, cats whom I was sure became jaguars waiting for us outside, even bugs were soooo loud and clear.
+The birds, monkeys, cats that sounded like jaguars waiting for us outside, and bugs were soooo loud and clear.
 I jumped a few times thinking that there were animals around my mat.
 I also heard a woman singing a different icaro besides our shamans.

 I purged pretty quickly and waited for the next 3 hrs to have visions.
 Even though I asked questions or tried to think about the problems I had intended to resolve, I could only manage to think about the rest of my South American trip.
 I also entertained the idea of the things I wanted to eat when I’m back to the civilized world.
 Meanwhile I sent Daria positive vibes while she seemed to be working with the medicine more successfully than me.